hlurbur/Avy-Savvy-Skiing/README.md

 The avalanche danger scale is: low (1) moderate (2) considerable (3) high (4) extreme (4)

-Each treeline level is given a danger forecast for the day which indicates the liklihood of an avalanche occuring in avalanche terrain given the snowpack.
-So, the decision to ski a route is based upon wether or not the route enters an elevation band with a high danger level, and more importantly wether or not the route enters avalanche terraing (a slope with an angle of 30 degrees or higher).
+Each treeline level is given a danger forecast for the day which indicates the likelihood of an avalanche occurring in avalanche terrain given the snowpack.
+So, the decision to ski a route is based upon wether or not the route enters an elevation band with a high danger level, and more importantly wether or not the route enters avalanche terrain (a slope with an angle of 30 degrees or higher).
 Routes logged by users in a google sheet are used to create skiRoute objects which contain attributes indicating what treeline bands they enter as well as if they enter avalanche terrain.
 This data is used to choose the safest routes for a given forecast.

 PROJECT DETAILS: